 To play the game, you drop the balls in the cups.
 (Obviously!)

 Take turns and tally up the points.
-Piper was the grand champion yesterday with 210,900 points.
+My daughter was the grand champion yesterday with 210,900 points.
 I earned 72,905 making me the loser.
 DOH!

 If your child is starting to get bored this summer, why not challenge them to make some carnival games?
 Maybe they could do a ball toss like this – or a ring throw – or a fishing game.
 Maybe they could even construct a number of games and make a mini fair or carnival.
 If you’re local, I highly encourage you to check out Tinkertopia as well (you may wish to read my prior post about this amazing place).